jdbruijn/MPLABX_Travis-CI_Example.X/README.md

 ### Generate makefiles script
 This script is called by the `.travis.yml` script.
-It is a Linux shell script that comes with the MPLAB X IDE and it generates makefiles without the need of starting the IDE.
+It is a Linux shell script that comes with the Microchip's MPLAB X IDE and it generates makefiles without the need of starting the IDE.
 So it's way less processor expensive than starting the IDE, and so reducing the build time.
 The help of this script is shown below.
 Currently only the `project_path` argument is given to the script so it generates makefiles for all the build configurations.

 ```